Real-Time Budget Alerts for AI Agents: Designing Cycles' Webhook Event System

 ]

-}'The response includes a signing secret (returned once — store it).
-Your middleware transforms Cycles events into PagerDuty Events API v2 format, mapping budget.exhausted to severity critical and reservation.denied to warning.
+}'The response includes a signing secret (returned once—store it).
+Your middleware can map budget.exhausted to severity critical and reservation.denied to a nonpaging calibration signal.
 Use the event_id as PagerDuty's dedup_key to correlate retried deliveries to the same alert.
+Live reservation errors require a metric or application alert because the current exception path does not emit reservation.denied.

 We have full integration guides with code examples for PagerDuty, Slack, Datadog, Microsoft Teams, Opsgenie, and ServiceNow, plus a custom receiver pattern with signature verification in Python, Node.js, and Go.

-Tenants can also create their own webhook subscriptions via /v1/webhooks using their API key — restricted to budget, reservation, and tenant events (26 of 40 types).
-Admin-only events (api_key, policy, system) require admin key access.
+Tenants can also create their own webhook subscriptions via /v1/webhooks using their API key — restricted to budget, reservation, and tenant events (27 of 41 types as of post date; the live count is 29 of 51 — see the Webhook Event Delivery Protocol for current category eligibility).
+Admin-only events (api_key, policy, webhook, system) require admin key access.

 Webhook URLs are validated at creation time with SSRF protection enabled by default: RFC 1918 private IP ranges, loopback, and link-local addresses are blocked, and HTTPS is required in production.
 These can be configured via PUT /v1/admin/config/webhook-security for environments that need internal endpoint access.